robert-laws/learning-feb-2019-css-complete-guide/README.md

 ### CSS Basics

 Getting started with CSS syntax.
+What is the rationale for using CSS?

+* HTML is used for structure of page
+* CSS is used for styling of the website

 ```css
 div {